 So let’s do a bit of side-by-side comparison.

 Using a Reel Mower has zero environmental impact.
-They use no energy, they create no pollution, and they don’t burn any fossil fuel.
+It uses no energy, creates no pollution, and doesn't burn any fossil fuel.
 A Reel mower has no carbon footprint.

 A Reel Mower works by “scissoring” the grass, trapping each blade between the knife edge and a cutting edge, to create a clean snip.

 Rotary Mowers chop at grass with helicopter-like blades which use a sucking and tearing action.
 This brute force can leave the grass with damaged, brown tips.